wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 #### **Constructor**

-A special function that can only be called with `new` operator
+A special function that can only be called with `new` operator, capitcalized first letter

 - **Create constructor**: